ogcincubator/bblocks-wf4ever/_sources/wfdesc/Workflow/description.md

 ## Nested Workflows

-Workflows can contain other workflows as sub-processes.
+Workflows can contain other workflows as sub-processes using the `hasSubWorkflow` property, which is a specialization of `hasSubProcess`.
+This allows for hierarchical workflow composition and modular design.

 ## Workflow as a Black Box